 Prevalence of e-cigarette use was much greater among smokers:

-Fruit and tobacco were the most commonly cited flavours of e-cigarettes “last used”.
-Fruit flavours were most popular among younger users, while tobacco flavour was more popular among older users and smokers.
+Fruit and mint/menthol were the most popular usual flavours of e-cigarettes.
+Fruit was more popular among younger users, and tobacco flavour was more common among older users.

-- Two-thirds of current smokers in grades 7-9 had used e-cigarettes in the past 30 days, compared to approximately 5% of non-smokers.
+- Nearly 9 in 10 current smokers in grades 7-9 had used e-cigarettes in the past 30 days, compared to approximately 7% of non-smokers.

-- E-cigarette use varied by province: prevalence was lowest in Ontario, highest in Nova Scotia.
+- E-cigarette use varied by province: prevalence was lowest in Ontario, highest in Saskatchewan.